 The AIG places special emphasis on maintaining the highest level of professionalism.
 The AIG invests in its most valued asset: its staff.
-The Agency continues to provide inhouse training to all staff members on topics including the mission, function, and authority of the AIG, the County Code, and proper investigative techniques and
+The Agency continues to provide inhouse training to all staff members on topics including the mission, function, and authority of the AIG, the County Code, and proper investigative techniques and protocols.
+Additionally, the AIG provides resources for continuing education to further develop, cross-train, and add new skills to its staff of professionals.

-The IG maintained membership in the Association of Inspectors General, a national organization of state, local and federal inspectors general and their staff during this reporting period.
+The AIG maintained its membership in the Association of Inspectors General, a national organization of state, local and federal inspectors general and their staff during this reporting period.
 The Association of Inspectors General offers training seminars and certification institutes for members as well as networking opportunities.
 The AIG also maintains its membership in the Council on Government Ethics Law, the preeminent organization of government ethics administrators.

-Finally, a Deputy Inspector General began the required preparation to obtain a Certified Fraud Examiner (CFE) certification.
+Finally, Inspector General Griffin completed the required preparation and successfully completed the required examination which resulted in a Certified Fraud Examiner (CFE) certification.